|

-With 34 years in the field of art education, Joan Maresh-Hansen experienced the beginning of the digital art technology and has mastered the manipulation of design software programs.
-In Bootcamp for 21st Century Classrooms: Technology Training she shares a wealth of experience and collected works from various students' digital media assignments.
-This presentation features many multimedia assignments and coursework using digital technology.
+Presentations featured are many multimedia assignments and the coursework using digital technologies.
 The stories behind the pictures will inspire and motivate educators into embracing digital technology and its implementation in their classrooms.
 Her vision and method will benefit educators and it will enhance the interaction between teachers and students in the instruction and learning of multimedia software.
 She is currently pursuing a grant that will fund a national non-profit Bootcamp for 21st Century Classrooms.

 Bootcamp for 21st Century Classrooms: Technology Training